CSC207-2023Y-UofT/course-project-larklink/README.md

 **Dependency Inversion Principle (DIP)**: By using interfaces and data transfer object(which is called models here), dependencies between layers could be inverted and therefore, high level classes does not directly depend on lower level classes.
-For example, `UserInteractor` can receive data from users through `UserModel` object and `UserInputBoundary` and interact with database through `UserDBGateway`.
-Hence, `UserInteractor` does not depend on outer layers such as controller and database.
+For example, `UserInteractor` can receive data from users through `UserModel` object and `UserInputBoundary` and interact with database_and_drivers through `UserDBGateway`.
+Hence, `UserInteractor` does not depend on outer layers such as controller and database_and_drivers.
 This inversion of dependencies allows for easier interacting between layers without affecting core business logic in high level.

 ## Design Patterns